-The Special Resolutions passed during the last three years are as follows:
+The Special Resolutions passed during the last three years are as follows: Out of last three years Special Resolution were passed only in two years, as per below:

-• 45th Annual General Meeting:
+45th Annual General Meeting:

 All the special resolutions were passed through E-voting and Poll conducted at the 45th Annual General Meeting.
 The combined results of E-voting and Poll are as under.